sigasi/sigasi_insights/content/releasenotes/sigasi-2.4.md

     inside for-generates
 -   Better support for *unresolved* nodes in the hierarchy:
-    -   Unresolved instantiations are now visible when the instantiations filter is enabled in hierarchy view
+    -   Unresolved instantiations are now visible when the instantiations filter is enabled in Hierarchy View
     -   Double clicking unresolved instantiations moves your cursor to the instantiation location\
         ![Unresolved nodes](/img/releasenotes/2.4/hierarchyuximprovements.png "Unresolved nodes")